-SENATE BILL No. 460
+HOUSE BILL No. 2034

-By Committee on Assessment and Taxation
+By Committee on Child Welfare and Foster Care

-AN ACT concerning children and minors; relating to procedures in investigations of child abuse or neglect; requiring a child abuse review and evaluation examination; creating a program in the department of health and environment for the training and payment for child abuse review and evaluation examinations; defining child abuse review and evaluation providers, networks and examinations and child abuse medical resource centers; amending K.S.A.
+AN ACT concerning children and minors; relating to procedures in investigations of child abuse or neglect; requiring a child abuse review and evaluation referral; creating a program in the department of health and environment for the training and payment for child abuse reviews and exams; defining child abuse review and evaluation providers, networks and examination and child abuse medical resource centers; amending K.S.A.
 38-2202 and 38-2226 and repealing the existing sections.